Five steps to establish your business worth

 Step 2: Adjusting the historical financial statements

-Since business owners have considerable discretion in how they use the business assets as well as what income and expenses they recognize, the company historical financial statements may need to be recast or adjusted.
+Since business owners have considerable discretion in how they use the business assets as well as what income and expenses they recognize, the company historical financial statements may need to be normalized or adjusted.

-Step 3: Choosing the business valuation methods
+Step 3: Choosing your business valuation methods

 All known business valuation methods fall under one or more of these fundamental approaches: